-The ladder is probably the most abused piece of equipment and contributes too many accidents.
-The following are safety tips concerning ladders
+The ladder is probably the most abused piece of equipment and contributes to many accidents.
+The following are safety tips concerning ladders.

 - 1. Select the right ladder for the job to be done. - 2.
 When on a straight ladder, never work above the fourth rung from the top.
-Max height of ladders for custodial use is 8ft. - 3.
+Max height of ladders for custodial use is 8ft.
+Any time you are using an 8 ft ladder, have a spotter present to ensure your safety. - 3.
 Never stand on top of a stepladder unless it has a guardrail. - 4.
 Never place ladder against a movable surface. - 5.
-Always protect the person on a ladder. - 6.
+Always protect the person on the ladder. - 6.
 Use rubber sole shoes when climbing. - 7.
-Never carry tools in hands while going up or down ladder. - 8.
-Never use two ladders spliced together.
+Never carry tools in your hands while going up or down ladder.

+8. Never use two ladders spliced together.

 Ladders must be inspected frequently.
-Those which have developed defects shall be withdrawn from service for repair or disposal.
+Those which have developed defects shall be withdrawn from service for disposal.